 There will be times when St. Mary's Church activities involve sport and physical contact during sport should always be intended to meet the child's needs and not the adults.
 Staff and volunteers should only use physical contact if their aim is to:

-- a) To treat an injury

-- b) To prevent an injury or accident from occurring
+- a) To treat an injury - b) To prevent an injury or accident from occurring

-- c) To meet the requirements of the sport

-- d) Develop sport skills or techniques

-12 Based on guidelines from the Diocesan Policy P.24
+19 Based on guidelines from the Diocesan Policy P.24